Arrival

 Step 4, Wait for processing

-Processing typically takes 2–3 weeks.
-You'll receive an SMS when your ARC is ready for pickup, or you can check status online at Hi Korea.
+Processing typically takes 2 to 3 weeks.
+You will receive an SMS when your ARC is ready for pickup, or you can check status online at Hi Korea.

 Step 5, Pick up your ARC